zmyjs/netscape-bookmark-tree/README.md

 v2 has been refactored and the API is not complicated.
 It is recommended to read the documentation again.

 - The imported files have changed and need to be distinguished between browser mode and Node.js mode.
-- The entry point has changed, and the module now exports `{ defaultParseOptions, parse }`.
+- The entry point has changed, and the module now exports `{ parse, stringify, defaultOptions }`.
 - The options `name` and `split` have been removed and replaced with `each`.
 - The option `children` has been removed and replaced with `setChildren`.